Hummingbirdasaurus

 Owls

 I could hear a pair of great horned owls calling to each other just now, first the female’s somewhat higher pitch, sort of like that of a mourning dove.
 Then the male’s deeper, louder response.
 They alternated like that for several minutes.
-Each call was five or six notes in a monotone, breathy and eerie, and by day would be buried under the cacophony of mockingbirds, but in the weird silence of our neighborhood tonight, like a country town and not just a couple miles from Hollywood and downtown, I could hear them plainly even though the windows are shut.
+Each call was three notes in a monotone, breathy and eerie, and by day would be buried under the cacophony of mockingbirds, but in the weird silence of our neighborhood tonight, like a country town just a couple miles from Hollywood and downtown, I could hear them plainly even though the windows are shut.
 I snuck outside to see if I could glimpse a silhouette, but nothing, just the haunting notes back and forth.
 Soon only the female called, the male having stolen away in silence.
 Then she too stopped, and there was almost complete silence but for the steady hum of traffic on the freeway in the distance.